Validators on the Core Network

-- Fees collected from transactions in each block;
+- Transaction fees: Fees collected from transactions included in each block during the round.

-Base rewards are calculated and distributed when the last block of a round is mined.
-Currently, 90% of the rewards go to the validators and 10% of the rewards go to the System Reward Contract
+Base rewards are distributed when the final block of the round is confirmed.
+Currently, 90% of total base rewards are allocated to validators, while the remaining 10% is sent to the System Reward Contract

 Let us assume that the base reward for a round is 3000 CORE and that a certain validator sets its commission rate to 20%.
 These tokens do not go directly to the proposer.
 Instead, they are shared among validators and delegators.
 These 3000 CORE will be distributed according to each participant's stake.
 Assume that the fees generated from all transactions in all the blocks in a round was 100 CORE.